What You're Facing if Involved in a Fatal Hit and Run Accident?

 If you were charged with VC 20001 felony hit-and-run, we could use different strategies to obtain the best possible outcome, such as:

-In some borderline cases, it might be possible to get the felony charges reduced to a misdemeanor or even a case dismissal.
-Through prefiling intervention, which is negotiations with law enforcement and the District Attorney, we may be able to convince them not to file formal criminal charges in the first place, called a “DA reject.”
+In some borderline cases, it may be possible to have felony charges reduced to a misdemeanor or even have the case dismissed.
+Through pre-filing intervention, which involves negotiations with law enforcement and the District Attorney, we may be able to convince them not to file formal criminal charges in the first place, known as a “DA reject.”

 So, if you or a loved one was involved in a hit-and-run accident and death occurred, you've come to the right place as far as seeking advice and help.
 I've been doing this for 30 years.

-I started working for the District Attorney's office in the early 1990s.
-Then I worked for a Superior Court judge, and finally, I've been a criminal defense attorney defending people just like you since 1994.
+With over 30 years of experience, including work with the District Attorney's office and a Superior Court judge, I've been a criminal defense attorney defending individuals like you since 1994.

 I've handled thousands of hit-and-run accidents and multiple accidents involving death, and I know precisely what has to be done so that you can get the best result.
-We also know how to best defend DUI hit-and-run cases.
+We also know how to defend DUI defend DUI hit-and-run cases.

-I encourage you not to do anything about it.
+I encourage you not to take any action.
 Pick up the phone.
-We'll go over everything in the privacy of my office, you'll retain me, and we'll start to develop a strategy for exactly how we're going to handle your case.
-The Hedding Law Firm is based in Los Angeles County, and we offer a free case review by phone or by filling out the contact form.
+We'll review everything in the privacy of my office, you'll retain me, and we'll begin developing a strategy for how we'll handle your case.
+The Hedding Law Firm is based in Los Angeles County, and we offer a complimentary case review by phone or through our online contact form.